SergeyMakeev/CircularBuffer/README.md

 A: No, this is a fixed-capacity container.
 The capacity is determined at compile-time for maximum performance.

 **Q: Is it thread-safe?**
 A: The current implementation is not thread-safe.
-For multi-threaded use, you'll need external synchronization.
+For multi-threaded use, you'll need external synchronization (mutexes, atomic operations, etc.).

-**Q: What's the difference between push_back() and push_back_unchecked()?**
-A: push_back() returns information about what happened (inserted/overwritten/discarded), while push_back_unchecked() is slightly faster but doesn't provide feedback.
+**Q: What happened to the unchecked insert functions?**
+A: They were removed for API simplicity.
+The regular insert functions are already highly optimized and the performance difference was negligible.

 **Q: How do I handle buffer overflow?**
 A: Use the overflow_policy template parameter: `overwrite` (default) overwrites old data, `discard` rejects new data when full.

 **Q: Can I store move-only types?**
 A: Yes!
 The implementation fully supports move-only types through perfect forwarding and move semantics.

+**Q: Why were bulk operations removed?**
+A: They were removed to simplify the API.
+For bulk insertion, simply loop with individual `push_back()` calls - the performance is equivalent.

+**Q: Can I use custom allocators?**
+A: Yes!
+Define `CIRCULAR_BUFFER_ALLOC` and `CIRCULAR_BUFFER_FREE` macros before including the header.